Definition of PostgreSQL DECODE() Function

 Illustrate the result of the above statement by using the following snapshot.

-Here in the above state of the above table, all rows were having encoded records for the tuition_name column.
-Now we will insert some records in the ‘tuitions’ table without encoding the tuition_name by using the following INSERT INTO statement.
+In the above table’s above state, all rows had encoded records for the tuition_name column.
+We will insert some records in the ‘tuitions’ table without encoding the tuition_name using the INSERT INTO statement.

 INSERT INTO tuitions(tuition_name, tuition_start_tm, tuition_end_tm)